 How to get involved

-Who is the education program for?
+Who is the training program for?

 - people who support people with an acquired brain injury